-SB21-220 Reverse Transfers from Severance Tax Operational Fund (PASSED & SIGNED BY GOVERNOR) SWCD Position: Support CWC Position: Discussion Sponsors: Senate (Hansen, Rankin), House (Herod) Committee of Reference:
+SB21-220 Reverse Transfers from Severance Tax Operational Fund (Passed & Signed by Governor) SWCD Position: Support CWC Position: Discussion Sponsors: Senate (Hansen, Rankin), House (Herod) Committee of Reference:

-Senate Appropriations Bill Status: Passed out of Senate unamended and awaiting House Third Reading.
+Senate Appropriations Bill Status: Passed and signed into law.

 Title: Concerning the stabilization of revenue in the severance tax operational fund by returning money that was transferred to natural resources and energy grant programs.
 Summary: Money in the severance tax operational fund is primarily used for two purposes.
 The General Assembly annually appropriates money from the operational fund for several core departmental programs.
 If money remains after these core appropriations and the reserve requirement for the core programs is met, then the state treasurer transfers money to several funds that support natural resources and energy grant programs.
 (These used to be called "Tier II" programs.)
 Based on recent forecasts, there will be insufficient revenue in the operational fund for even the core departmental programs.
 To avoid a fund deficit in the operational fund, this JBC bill reverses five transfers made in the following amounts: \$1,998,205 for the Species Conservation Trust Fund (SCTF); \$1,600,964 for CPW's aquatic nuisance species (ANS) fund; \$219,803 for the CWCB's water efficiency grant program cash fund; \$297,759 for the Inter-Basin Compact Committee's (IBCC) operating fund; and \$3,996,410 for the water supply reserve fund (WSRF).
+Comments:

-Comments: SB21-234 General Fund Transfer Agriculture and Drought Resiliency SWCD Position: Support CWC Position: Discussion Sponsors: Senate (Lewis, Sonnenberg), House (Cutter, Holtorf) Committee of Reference:
+SB21-234 General Fund Transfer Agriculture and Drought Resiliency (Passed & Signed by Governor) SWCD Position: Support CWC Position: Discussion Sponsors: Senate (Lewis, Sonnenberg), House (Cutter, Holtorf) Committee of Reference:

-Senate Agriculture & Natural Resources Bill Status: Introduced on April 6th and assigned to Senate Agriculture and Natural Resources Committee.
+Senate Agriculture & Natural Resources Bill Status: Passed as amended and signed into law.
 Title: Concerning creation of the agriculture and drought resiliency fund, and, in connection therewith, transferring money from the general fund to the fund and making an appropriation.
 Summary: SB 234 creates a short-lived agriculture and drought resiliency fund in the Colorado Department of Agriculture with a one-time \$3 million General Fund transfer from the current fiscal year's budget.
 The Department of Agriculture would use the fund to anticipate, prepare for, mitigate, adapt to, or respond to events, trends, or climatological disturbances related to drought or climate."
 The bill directs the development of a "hay bank" to provide "adequate resources for livestock in times of drought" and "supporting recovery of grazing lands following wildfire(s)."
 The fund is repealed September 1, 2022.
+Comments:

-SB21-237 Create Forest Health Council in Department of Natural Resources SWCD Position: Monitor CWC Position: Discussion Sponsors: Senate (Donovan), House (McCluskie) Committee of Senate Agriculture & Natural Resources Reference:
+SB21-237 Create Forest Health Council in Department of Natural Resources (Passed & Signed into Law) SWCD Position: Monitor CWC Position: Discussion Sponsors: Senate (Donovan), House (McCluskie) Committee of Senate Agriculture & Natural Resources Reference: References Bill Status: Passed as amended and signed into law.

-Bill Status: Passed out of Senate Agriculture and Natural Resources Committee as amended, scheduled for Third Reading on May 4th.

 Title: Concerning creation of the Colorado Forest Health Council in the Department of Natural Resources, and, in connection therewith, repealing the forest health advisory council within the state forest service.

 Summary: Under current law, the forest health advisory council was created within the state forest service, which is within Colorado state university.
 Section 4 of the bill repeals the forest health advisory council and section 2 creates the Colorado forest health council within the division of forestry within the department of natural resources and specifies the new council's membership and duties.
 Section 1 schedules the new council for sunset review in 2026.
+Comments:

-Comments: SB21-240 Watershed Restoration Grant Program Stimulus SWCD Position: Support Support Support Sponsors: Senate (Danielson, Simpson), House (Kipp, Catlin) Committee of Reference:
+SB21-240 Watershed Restoration Grant Program Stimulus (Passed & Signed by Governor) SWCD Position: Support Support Support Sponsors: Senate (Danielson, Simpson), House (Kipp, Catlin) Committee of Reference: